Alberto Hurtado University

 Alberto Hurtado University (Universidad Alberto Hurtado – UAH) is a Jesuit university located in Santiago, Chile.
 Established in 1997, the university was created from the merger of three separate institutes: Instituto Latinoamericano de Doctrina y Estudios Sociales (ILADES), the Centro de Investigación, Desarrollo de la Educación (CIDE), and the Fundación Educacional Roberto Bellarmino.
 The university is named after a famous Chilean Jesuit Saint, Father Alberto Hurtado.
 UAH is a member of the AUSJAL and of FLACSI.

 Academics

-The University is composed of six schools: Psychology, Education, Philosophy and Humanities, Law, Economics and Business, and Social Sciences.
+The university is composed of six schools: Psychology, Education, Philosophy and Humanities, Law, Economics and Business, and Social Sciences.

 The School of Education has its own research Center for Investigation and Development in Education (CIDE).
-In 2017 the Department of Political Science and International Relations of UAH entered into an agreement with the National Academy of Political and Strategic Studies to join together their critical reflection on Chile's relations with South America.
+In 2017 the Department of Political Science and International Relations of UAH entered into an agreement with the National Academy of Political and Strategic Studies to join their critical reflection on Chile's relations with South America.

 Social justice

 UAH has an Interdisciplinary Program on Migration Studies (PRIEM) which links various departments and centers within the university in research, teaching and extension work related to the issue of migrants.

 UAH from its interest in assisting the most vulnerable communities extended its educational outreach to the officials of the Municipality of Maipú, for its continuous education and postgraduate programs of the Department of Political Science.